Welcome to Steps and Streets!

 What made me start a blog

 It wasn’t until 2015 when I had actually come to know about a ‘blog’ and about it being able to sustain of what I had only dreamt of before!
-It was through Instagram that I had randomly stumbled upon a traveler’s account and had started with my own blog within a few weeks.
+It was through Instagram that I had randomly stumbled upon a traveller’s account and had started my own blog within a few weeks.
 Later on (in 19th January 2017), I decided to get the domain name to take it to a professional level, I haven’t given it a second thought since then!

-Neither did I want to wait for life to offer me to escape my corporate cubicle nor did I had the patience to wait for ‘the perfect timing’ and allow life to pass by me.
+Neither did I want to wait for life to offer me to escape my corporate cubicle nor did I have the patience to wait for ‘the perfect timing’ and allow life to pass by me.

-I had quite indefinitely taken my first ‘step’ to explore the hindered ‘streets’ of the cities and the countryside and that incident has never taken a back seat; since then I have gathered a million life lessons from my days of living alone in a rented apartment and meeting both the ends to sustain a normal life while also upholding to my travel desires in an extremely tiny budget!
+I had quite indefinitely taken my first ‘step’ to explore the hindered ‘streets’ of the cities and the countryside and that decision has never taken a back seat; since then I have gathered a hundred life lessons from my days of living alone in a rented apartment and meeting both the ends to sustain a normal life while also upholding to my travel desires in an extremely tiny budget!

 Some of my unique travels: